Romance of the Underworld: Plot

-Judith Andrews (Mary Astor), once a sweet country girl, comes to the city only to fall on hard times.
+Judith Andrews, once a sweet country girl, comes to the city only to fall on hard times.
 Unable to find respectable work, she reluctantly accepts employment as a “hostess” in a seedy night club — a thinly disguised dance-hall dive.
 Though she hides her distaste, she dreams of escaping the life.

-One night, during a police raid, Detective Edwin Burke (Robert Elliott) singles her out.
+One night, during a police raid, Detective Edwin Burke singles her out.
 Seeing she is different from the others, he questions her briefly, advises her to “keep on running,” and lets her go.
 Meeting her again outside as she cries, he hands her a handkerchief — and inside it she finds a ten-dollar bill, a small act of kindness that stays with her.

 Determined to change, Judith leaves the night club for work in a laundry, then as a waitress, and finally studies typing and stenography.
 She earns a respectable office position.
-In time she attracts the attention of Stephen Ransome (John Boles), the young vice president of the firm.
+In time she attracts the attention of Stephen Ransome, the young vice president of the firm.
 Unaware of her past, Stephen falls in love with her.
 Judith agrees to marry him, on the condition he never ask about her former life.

 Their wedding is to be held in a judge's chambers.
-By coincidence, that same day Stephen's friend Derby Dan Manning (Ben Bard) is brought before the judge and sentenced to two years in prison.
+By coincidence, that same day Stephen's friend Derby Dan Manning is brought before the judge and sentenced to two years in prison.
 Dan is an old underworld acquaintance of Judith's.

 Upon his release, Dan tracks Judith to her home, posing as a radio repairman.
 He confronts her, revealing he knows her past, and steals a bracelet and ring.
 He offers to return them only if she brings him $5,000 in cash that night.

-Rather than submit, Judith turns to Detective Burke (Robert Elliott), whom she hasn't seen since the raid.
+Rather than submit, Judith turns to Detective Burke, whom she hasn't seen since the raid.
 Burke's manner remains calm, almost bored, but his mind is working quickly.
-He knows that Champagne Joe (Oscar Apfel), a criminal associate, has a score to settle with Dan, who once stole Joe's sweetheart Flossie (Helen Lynch).
+He knows that Champagne Joe, a criminal associate, has a score to settle with Dan, who once stole Joe's sweetheart Flossie.

 Burke discreetly sets Joe against Dan, letting one crook deal with another.
 Off-screen, Joe eliminates Dan — only a single gunshot is heard, with no melodramatic death scene shown.
 Burke thus spares Judith from blackmail without implicating her.

-Stephen Ransome (John Boles) learns of Judith's past.
+Stephen Ransome learns of Judith's past.
 At first stunned, he quickly realizes his love outweighs the revelations and forgives her.
 The danger removed, Judith's happiness is secure.
 Burke returns quietly to his ordinary home life, a family man once more.